Are Bones Safe For Dogs?

 Why Are Bones Dangerous?

-in 2010 outlining the dangers associated with feeding your dog bones.“Some people think it's safe to give dogs large bones, like those from a ham or a roast," says Carmela Stamper, D.V.M., a veterinarian in the Center for Veterinary Medicine at the Food and Drug Administration."Bones are unsafe no matter what their size.
-Giving your dog a bone may make your pet a candidate for a trip to your veterinarian's office later, possible emergency surgery, or even death."The FDA goes on to list 10 reasons why it’s a bad idea to give your dog a bone:
+The FDA published a report in 2010 outlining the dangers associated with feeding your dog bones.?Some people think it's safe to give dogs large bones, like those from a ham or a roast," says Carmela Stamper, D.V.M., a veterinarian in the Center for Veterinary Medicine at the Food and Drug Administration."Bones are unsafe no matter what their size.
+Giving your dog a bone may make your pet a candidate for a trip to your veterinarian's office later, possible emergency surgery, or even death."The FDA goes on to list 10 reasons why it?s a bad idea to give your dog a bone:

 Bones can break teeth